 Biosafety Training Has Been Updated

-Biosafety training now consists of three courses:
+This does not refer to 1BS0 described above.
+Biosafety training for employees/graduate students/thesis students/lab volunteers/visiting scientists now consists of three courses:

 - Biosafety Training (core, taken once by biohazard lab workers and their Supervisors)